 Stage Seven – The Downward Descend from Gorakhgad Fort Trek

-Having witnessed the slippery paths and steep rocks, we knew that the descend won’t be that easy.
+Having witnessed the slippery paths and steep rocks, we knew that the descent won’t be that easy.
 Hence, we followed the same strategy of mixing best with the rest.

 We finally reached the base of the Fort where the temple is located.
 On reaching the base temple, we had some herbal tea and Prasad (holy Hindu food offering) comprising of Rice, Dal ( lentils curry) and Curry.
 Mind you it was amazing.
 Who says Sattvic food (vegetarian meal) can’t be tasty?